PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
-	* - anisotropy
+	* - initAxis
-	  - Magnetic anisotropy constant of the nanoparticles.
+	  - Axis for initial alignment if 'aligned' orientation is chosen.
-	  - float
+	  - list of float
-	  -
+	  - [0, 0, 1]
 	* - coreRadiusStd
 	  - Standard deviation of the core radius for size distribution.
 	  - float